damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Analyst 2

-Analyst 2's hypothesis was that **job satisfaction is influenced by employee's performance**.
+Analyst 2's hypothesis was that **job satisfaction is influenced by employee performance**.
 In order to test this hypothesis, Analyst 2 tests the following mathematical model:

 job satisfaction = &beta;<sub>0</sub> + &beta;<sub>1</sub> performance + &epsilon;